Antenna (radio): Overview

 Antennas can be classified as omnidirectional, radiating energy approximately equally in all horizontal directions, or directional, where radio waves are concentrated in some direction(s).
-A so-called beam antenna is unidirectional, designed for maximum response in the direction of the other station, whereas many other antennas are intended to accommodate stations in various directions but are not truly omnidirectional.
-Since antennas obey reciprocity the same radiation pattern applies to transmission as well as reception of radio waves.
-A hypothetical antenna that radiates equally in all directions (vertical as well as all horizontal angles) is called an isotropic radiator; however, these cannot exist in practice nor would they be particularly desired.
-For most terrestrial communications, rather, there is an advantage in reducing radiation toward the sky or ground in favor of horizontal direction(s).
+A so-called beam antenna is unidirectional – designed for maximum response in the direction of the remote station they are aligned with – whereas many other antennas are intended to respond to stations in several directions, but are not truly omnidirectional.
+Since antennas obey reciprocity, the same radiation pattern applies both to transmission as well as reception of radio waves.
+A hypothetical antenna that radiates equally in all directions (vertical as well as all horizontal angles) is called an isotropic radiator; however, exact uniformity cannot be accomplished in practical antennas, and is only rarely desired (e.g. emergency antennas for spacecraft).
+Rather, for most terrestrial communications, there is an advantage in reducing radiation toward the sky or ground in favor of horizontal direction(s).

-A dipole antenna oriented horizontally sends no energy in the direction of the conductor – this is called the antenna null – but is usable in most other directions.
-A number of such dipole elements can be combined into an antenna array such as the Yagi–Uda in order to favor a single horizontal direction, thus termed a beam antenna.
+A dipole antenna oriented horizontally sends no energy in the direction of the center-line of the conductor – the silent direction is called the antenna's null – but with no obstructions is usable in most other directions; at and below its first resonant frequency, the strongest radiation is in all unobstructed directions perpendicular to the single pair of opposing wires.
+Several dipole elements of slightly different lengths can be stacked in parallel, into an antenna array such as the Yagi–Uda in order to focus their radiation into a single horizontal direction, perpendicular to the stack, thus termed a beam antenna.